Edel SE & Co. KGaA: Business divisions and participations

 66.8%: Kontor Records GmbH, dance label with the brands Kontor Top of the Clubs and Kontor House of House.

 100%: Kontor New Media GmbH with the areas Mobile Entertainment, Internet and Digital Distribution.

 100%: Edel Verlagsgruppe GmbH, Publishing Group.

 Furthermore, Edel holds 100% of the shares of Pandastorm Pictures GmbH and 100% of the Dutch Brilliant Classics B.V.

+earMUSIC

+Overview

+earMUSIC is a European international record company based in Hamburg, Germany mainly dedicated to rock, pop, metal and alternative rock artists.

+The label´s first release was Ian Gillan´s album "One Eye To Morocco" in 2009.

+The label is a division of Edel Music & Enterteinment GmbH.